Yankton Sioux Tribe

-Federally recognized tribe in South Dakota, U.S.
+Federally recognized Native American tribe in South Dakota, U.S.

 Nicollet's 1843 Map of the upper Mississippi basin was used to draft the Treaty Traverse des Sioux as it identified tribal lands.
 Drafters of the treaty assumed the Big Sioux River was a geographical boundary for the Yankton when they could walk across it to their quarry at Pipestone.